cqframework/mct-ig/input/pagecontent/technical-requirements.md

 The following design guidelines inform the Measure Calculation Tool and prototype design and implementation:

-* Use of standards: The solution will be designed to use HL7 FHIR-based standards wherever possible, specifically including US Core STU 3.1.1 and QI Core STU 4.1.1 to characterize all data exchange, and the Quality Measure IG STU 4.0.0 and Data Exchange for Quality Measures STU 4.0.0 to characterize all measure specification and terminology exchange.
+* Use of standards: The solution will be designed to use Health Level 7 (HL7) FHIR-based standards wherever possible, specifically including US Core Standard for Trial Use (STU) 3.1.1 and QI Core STU 4.1.1 to characterize all data exchange, and the Quality Measure IG STU 4.0.0 and Data Exchange for Quality Measures STU 4.0.0 to characterize all measure specification and terminology exchange.
 * Identify gaps: The solution will identify any gaps in capabilities or adoption that limit or potentially limit the complete implementation of FHIR-based quality reporting.
-* Propose alternatives: For identified gaps, the solution will propose alternative strategies as well as provide feedback to the standards development process to close the gaps.
+* Propose alternatives: For identified gaps, the solution will propose alternative strategies and provide feedback to the standards development process to close the gaps.
-* Design for flexibility: The solution will have a modular design that enables functionality to be provided as isolated components that are focused on particular capabilities.
+* Design for flexibility: The solution will have a modular design that enables functionality to be provided as isolated components that focus on particular capabilities.
 * Design for performance: The solution must focus on performance of the overall solution to ensure the feasibility of the approach.
 Where potential bottlenecks are identified, the solution will propose alternative strategies or approaches.
 The primary metric used to characterize system performance is the patient-measure, the time it takes to gather, validate, and evaluate a quality measure for a single patient.

 #### 3.1.1 Safety Requirements

-The measure calculation tool must conform to the safety and privacy requirements of any site in which it is implemented.
+The MCT must conform to the safety and privacy requirements of any site in which it is implemented.
 The system requires site-based implementation for operation and is designed in such a way that implementation will be executed fully within a site firewall.
 For any safety or privacy concerns related to clinical quality measure logic, please refer to the details of the specific measures being evaluated.

 ##### Development Methods and Contingencies

 Scrum is an Agile methodology that allows the project team to focus on delivering the highest business value in the shortest time.
-It allows the project team to rapidly and repeatedly inspect actual working software (every 2 weeks).
+It allows the team to rapidly and repeatedly inspect actual working software (every 2 weeks).
 The business sets the priorities, and teams self-organize to determine the best way to deliver the highest priority features.
 Every 2 weeks any stakeholder can see real working software and decide to release it as is or continue to enhance it for another sprint.
 This rapid and iterative approach has been quickly gaining acceptance within the informatics community (Kannan et al., 2019).

-This project also used a "Continuous Delivery" pipeline to support project development as has been commonly employed by industry leaders like Amazon, Netflix, eBay, Comcast, and Uber for over 10 years.
+This project also used a "Continuous Delivery" pipeline to support project development, as has been commonly employed by industry leaders like Amazon, Netflix, eBay, Comcast, and Uber for over 10 years.
 This approach consistently reduces:

 * Environment dependency risks through the use of lightweight virtual machines (Containers)
 * Environment hosting risks by using automated and immutable servers